tomeshnet/toronto-community-network-docs/src/onboarding/github.md

 Issues also have assignees, which you can see in the sidebar.
 These are the users responsible for completing this task.
 You can assign yourself or other people.

 Issues can either be open or closed, which denotes their completion.
-Issues are closed once they are no longer relevant, or when the original task or bug has been fixed.
+Issues are closed once they're no longer relevant, or when the original task or bug has been fixed.

 ## Labels

-You'll notice on the sidebar that issues can have labels, as well as projects and milestones, which we'll get into later.
+You'll notice on the sidebar that issues can have labels, projects, and milestones, which we'll get into later.
 If you click on a label, you can view all the issues with that label.
 For example, here are all the communications issues:

 ![communications issues](./images/issue_comms_label.png)